mobiletest8/mobiletest8.homework/week6/README.md

     *   [5.
 Run test](#hw2-5)

 *__Prerequisites:__
-JDK, Android SDK, eclipse, appium, maven and their related environment are in place.*
+JDK, Android SDK, eclipse, appium, maven and their related environment variables are in place.*

 *__Platform:__ WINDOWS10*